Tonight's Dancing On Ice line up and music revealed

 Once the judges scores have been combined with the viewer's votes, the bottom two couples will be revealed.

-They'll face the fifth skate off of the series live tonight.
-Kevin Kilbane, Radzi Chinyanganya, Lucrezia Millarini and Trisha Goddard have all been eliminated so far.

-Both couples will skate again again before the judging panel will choose who to save and who to send home.
+They will skate again before the judging panel will choose who to save and who to send home.
 Jayne Torvill and Christopher Dean will alternate the role of Head Judge, having the casting vote.
 This week Chris will be head judge.

+Ian ‘H’ Watkins, Kevin Kilbane, Radzi Chinyanganya, Lucrezia Millarini and Trisha Goddard have all been eliminated so far.

-As well as all that there will be a spectacular group performance to open the show.
+As well as all that, The Script join the show for an incredible performance of their latest single alongside the professional skaters.